weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 =

 Thus the coordinates of Ax are X;a;;c;.
-Note that in (3) the summation ranges over the first subscript of @;;, but that we sum over the second subscript when computing coordinates.
+Note that in (3) the summation ranges over the first subscript of a;;, but that we sum over the second subscript when computing coordinates.

 Suppose next that an m by n matrix is given, with real entries a;;.
 If A is